CodingItWrong/codingitwrong.com/workshops/rnweb/exercise.md

 Let's take a look at a few ways we can make our app look good at different sizes.

 First, in a large viewport like the web on desktop, the content area is pretty wide.
-Let's make it a centered column that hsa a maximum width.
+Let's make it a centered column that has a maximum width.
 Let's create a component for this, `src/components/CenterColumn.js`.
 Add the following:

 ```jsx
 import {StyleSheet, View} from 'react-native';